pierrot-lc/website/supply/posts/nixos-deep-learning/post.md

 ---
-title: Using NixOS for Deep Learning Projects
+title: NixOS & Deep Learning
-date: 2025-07-07
+date: 2025-07-08
 tags: >-
-  2025-07-07
+  2025-07-08
 ---

 [NixOS][nix-pills] has changed the way I think about software.
-You get a smooth linux experience, once everything is setup. *Once everything is setup.*
+Once everything is setup, you get a smooth linux experience. *Once everything is setup.* When I first installed NixOS, I had only two

-When I first installed NixOS, I had only two constraints: use my [neovim configuration][nvim-nix] and run my deep learning projects.
-I could do with the rest, at least while properly learning `nix` and NixOS, but those two I couldn't do without them.
+constraints: [neovim][nvim-nix] and CUDA.
+I could deal with the rest, at least while properly learning nix and NixOS.

-And as usual I guess I am not the only one that wants to run some deep learning code on their machine.
-I will also take this as an opportunity to share how I manage my python projects with `nix`.

-This post covers both a [PyTorch][torch] and [JAX][jax] **development environments**.
-I want an environment that is easy to use, and that does not enforce the usage of `nix` as much as possible.
+This post covers both [PyTorch][torch] and [JAX][jax] **development environments**.
+I want an environment that is easy to use, and that does not enforce the usage of nix as much as possible.
+This last part is important as I also have to run my code on a server where I don't have access to nix (sadly).

+I've often seen that people struggle with python development on NixOS.
+I will also use this post as an opportunity to share how I manage my python projects with nix.

-## Python Dev
+## Python & NixOS

 I want my python environment to automatically install the dependencies if needed.
 Also, I want it to use standard python tools so that using my project on a non-NixOS machine is seemless.